• Skip to primary navigation

 hand measuring temperature of steak on a grill pan

-• It's hard to get exactly 4 oz of meat, adjust seasonings depending on how many oz your lamb steak is, you can use any size in this recipe for how to cook a lamb steak.
+• It's hard to get exactly 4 ounces of meat, adjust seasonings depending on how many oz your lamb steak is, you can use any size in this recipe for how to cook a lamb steak.

 • Use whatever veggies you have.
 Carrots, eggplant, zucchini, green beans, and onions are great on the grill.